Beginner’s Guide to Off-Page SEO & Link Building

 As a competitor may have thousands of backlinks you may wish to use the filter provided.
 Two filters we like using are link influence score (under LIS) and the nofollow tag (under Follow).
 LIS lets you know the potential for that sweet sweet link juice from a score of 0 to 100, with 100 being the best.
 So look through the links with high scores first as they will provide the most value.

-This tag means that the link doesn’t get followed by search engines like Google, provides no link juice and therefore is of limited use as far as SEO or backlinking is concerned.
+The nofollow tag means that the link doesn’t get followed by search engines like Google, provides no link juice and therefore is of limited use as far as SEO or backlinking is concerned.
 NoFollow links can be useful in an off-page SEO strategy, as we‘ll see with social media marketing, but in an indirect way.

 Now that you’ve compiled lists of websites linking to your competitors, examine each pertinent result and try to see if you could also get your website mentioned on these sites.
 It may take a while, but there is a good chance your competition will point you towards valuable opportunities.